NAN HOUSING STRATEGY

 Beginning in 2018, NAN and Together Design Lab began developing community profiles on housing systems.
 To improve these profiles, housing documents, such as housing needs assessments, will further help develop community housing profiles.

 Phase 2: Develop Metrics

-From May to August 2019, NAN and Together Design Lab will be visiting 7 NAN First Nations to host local labs and participate in housing metrics development.
-There will be call-out to NAN communities wishing to host these local labs in March-April 2019.
+From May to August 2019, NAN and Together Design Lab visited 6 NAN First Nations to host local labs and participate in housing metrics development.
+Metrics development is currently underway.

 Phase 3: Create Community Surveys & Collect Baseline Data